 Coverage settings

-Comprehensive coverage: Breakage/damage, total loss, theft, delivered-not-received, under Claisy General Terms and Conditions (reporting deadlines, proof of value, reservations on the delivery note in case of damage)
+Comprehensive coverage: Breakage/damage, total loss, theft, delivered-not-received, under Claisy General Terms and Conditions (deadlines for reporting, proof of value, reservations on the delivery note in case of damage)

 - ✅ Claisy accepts: Historical coins (antique, medieval, modern), commemorative coins, military medals, tokens,decorations